Investigate the status of each server resource with sysstat

 The first time I ran it without any options, the results were displayed in 10-minute intervals

-The second time, the command was executed to display the iowait status for 10 seconds x 3 times.
+The second time, I ran the program to display the iowait status three times for 10 seconds each.

 In addition, by specifying options, you can also check the CPU status and memory usage